“In general it’s time for all us to shut up and listen.” ~ Jerry Salz

 If we are going to be that morally pure, are we so sure we can live up to our own moral standards?
 Are we really sure that destroying an artist’s painting pales in comparison to an unconscious microaggression?
 Are we sure we want to live in a moral society laced up to the throat when any perceived transgression is grounds for censure and destroying someone’s art or career?

 And what if we don’t destroy the work?
 Well, liberal whites would back off from making work about race issues, unless they were truly masochistic and their work implicated themselves as culpable.
-That will happen either way.
+The former will happen either way.
 We don’t really expect Dana Schutz or Tom Megalis to attempt another painting protesting the killing of black suspects by police officers.
 It’s safe to say white artists have learned their lesson, and so have thousands of other artists.
 If that is the goal there’s nothing further to be gained by destroying the work.
 We are already going to see a lot more zombie formalist abstraction and still lifes.

 Destroying the art is a power grab and attempt to take punitive measures against well-meaning artists.
 I don’t see how in the long run that isn’t going to backfire.
 Even if an artist like Sam Durant agrees to it because he’s a true believer in identity politics, it’s still going to look bad from a future perspective.
 Not even the religious right actually destroyed works by Serano, Mapplethorpe, or Chris Ofili.
 Can the radical left be more punitive than their far right counterparts without noticing that in the name of fighting oppression they are resorting to extremes even the most reactionary conservatives didn’t end up using?

 The whole thing is kind of funny.
 The whites who are trying to be really helpful, and are well-meaning liberals, who are anti-racist, anti-white supremacists, who want equality and oppose oppression, end up having their work censored by the radical left because it’s too stupid and offensive.
-Meanwhile the alt. right and conservatives, and any actual white supremacists don’t like these artists and don’t defend them!
+Meanwhile the alt. right, conservatives, and any actual white supremacists don’t like these artists and don’t defend them.
 Actual racists and white supremacists might be celebrating the censoring of the art themselves, as it is blatantly opposed to them.

-If I were an alt-right guy, I’d be laughing my ass off.
+If I were an alt-right guy I’d be laughing my ass off.

 I’m not laughing.
 I find this stuff ultimately a drag.